RACGP and ACRRM have a set of vocational training standards outlining what GP supervisors are expected to do to achieve accreditation.

 - Training post submits the NTGPE Training Post Accreditation Application Form and the associated GP supervisor(s) submit the NTGPE GP Supervisor Accreditation Application Form to email@example.com with their required supporting documentation.

 - Training post site visit by NTGPE accreditation team members and discussion with the practice manager and GP supervisors.

 - Review of application, site visit and discussion by the NTGPE’s accreditation committee overseeing accreditation and recommendation sent to ACRRM or decision made in-house for RACGP.

-- Outcomes and recommendations made to the colleges and applicants are informed of same.
+- Outcomes and recommendations made to the colleges, and applicants are informed.

 - GP supervisor training: foundation workshop attendance for new supervisors and ongoing professional development attendance for previously accredited GP supervisors.

 Re-accreditation of training posts and GP supervisors is due every three years.